He returned to his journal and presently the screams subsided.

 - Grand Valley State University in Allendale, Michigan

 Todd is also an accomplished private tutor.
-He's president and owner of Mister Todd's Tutoring and Study Club, where in the evenings and weekends he counsels students and their parents on reading comprehension, writing and reading skills, school organization skills; social skills; career skills; and leadership skills.
+He's "club president" of Mister Todd's Tutoring and Study Club, where in the evenings and weekends he counsels students and their parents on reading comprehension, writing and reading skills, school organization skills; social skills; career skills; and leadership skills.

 Todd was a 2011 nominee for the Georgia Writers Hall of Fame sponsored by the University of Georgia Libraries.
 His nearly seventy comic entertainments, golf bios and essays, and golf lifestyle articles have been published in national, regional, state, Atlanta area magazines, and scholarly newsletters and web sites.